 - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
-It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so. - The trust invests significantly in companies in the E-Commerce industry.
-These include companies in the following GICS Sub-Industries: Communication Services - Media & Entertainment - Interactive Media & Services -Interactive Media & Services; Consumer Discretionary - Retailing - Internet & Direct Marketing Retail - Internet & Direct Marketing Retail; Industrials -Transportation - Air Freight & Logistics - Air Freight & Logistics; Information Technology - Software & Services - IT Services - Data Processing & Outsourced Services; Information Technology - Software & Services - IT Services - Internet Services & Infrastructure; Information Technology -Technology Hardware & Equipment - Technology Hardware, Storage & Peripherals - Technology Hardware Storage & Peripherals; and Real Estate -Real Estate - Equity REITs - Industrial REITs.
+The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared. - The trust invests significantly in companies in the E-Commerce industry.
+These include companies in the following GICS Sub-Industries: Communication Services - Media & Entertainment - Interactive Media & Services - Interactive Media & Services: Consumer Discretionary - Retailing - Internet & Direct Marketing Retail - Internet & Direct Marketing Retail; Industrials - Transportation - Air Freight & Logistics - Air Freight & Logistics; Information Technology - Software & Services - IT Services - Data Processing & Outsourced Services; Information Technology - Software & Services - IT Services - Internet Services & Infrastructure; Information Technology - Technology Hardware & Equipment - Technology Hardware, Storage & Peripherals - Technology Hardware Storage & Peripherals; and Real Estate - Real Estate - Equity REITs - Industrial REITs.
 E-Commerce companies in these GICS Sub-Industries are generally subject to the risks of rapidly changing technologies; short product life cycles; fierce competition; aggressive pricing; frequent introduction of new or enhanced products and services; the loss of patent, copyright and trademark protections; cyclical market patterns; evolving industry standards; decreased demand for new equipment; decreased demand for freight and logistics services; occupancy and rent levels of real estate; and frequent new product and service introductions.
-Negative developments in the E-Commerce industry and these sub-industries will affect the value of your investment more than would be the case in a more diversified investment. - The trust is considered to be concentrated in securities issued by companies in the consumer discretionary and information technology sectors.
-Negative developments in these sectors will affect the value of your investment more than would be the case in a more diversified investment. - General risks of companies in the consumer discretionary sector include the general state of the economy, interest rates, intense competition, and consumer confidence and preferences. - General risks of companies in the information technology sector include rapidly changing technologies, short product life cycles, frequent introduction of new or enhanced products, the impacts of existing and changing government regulations, and the loss of patent and other intellectual property protections. - The trust may invest in securities of foreign issuers, which may include companies located in emerging and/or frontier markets.
+Negative developments in the E-Commerce industry and these sub-industries will affect the value of your investment more than would be the case in a more diversified investment. - The trust is considered to be concentrated in securities issued by companies in the consumer discretionary sector.
+Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
+General risks of companies in the consumer discretionary sector include the general state of the economy, interest rates, intense competition, and consumer confidence and preferences. - The trust may invest in securities of foreign issuers, which may include companies located in emerging and/or frontier markets.
 These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies.
 Emerging market companies are also subject to a greater risk of market closure or manipulation, limited reliable access to capital, exchange delistings and lower quality or less available financial information.
 The rights and remedies available to investors in emerging market securities may be more limited than those available for investments in more developed markets.
-The limitations associated with investments in emerging market companies could impact the trust's ability to achieve its investment objective.

-- The trust may invest in stocks of small and mid-size companies.
+The limitations associated with investments in emerging market companies could impact the trust's ability to achieve its investment objective. - The trust may invest in stocks of small and mid-size companies.
 These stocks are often more volatile and have lower trading volumes than stocks or larger companies.
-Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information.

+The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.